jovanwongzixi/pokemon-wiki/README.md

 Being a small scale wiki, the goal should be to provide concise information in a simple aesthetic for user to process easily and quickly.
 Hence, I only chose to display information that are more important.

 Different colour background used in PokemonCard for easy recognition of Pokemon primary type

+#### Screen width of different devices
+Although this wiki was designed primarily for desktop viewing, I used @media(min-width: ) in CSS to adjust the layout for body and PokemonCard component.
+PokemonCard is only rendered as a grid with 2 columns when the screen width is wide enough

 ### Code Design